Vinyl prototyping & design

 Product samples

-It doesn’t take long to make a prototype mould and several product samples.
-After about 4 weeks, the first samples are in.
-If the design needs to be changed, this can be done quickly at the prototype stage and at a market rate.
-Once the samples have been approved, the item is put into the system, along with the orders.
-We check with our engineers to ensure that the products fit into a box.
-The lead time is typically around 6 weeks until the order is received, after the customer agrees to the pricing (including unit price, tooling price, mould price).
+It does not take long for a prototype mould and several product samples to be produced.
+After about four weeks, the first samples are ready.
+If the design needs to be changed, this can be done quickly at the prototype stage and within an agreed timeframe.
+Once the samples have been approved, the item is entered into the system, along with the order.
+Finally, a check is made to ensure the products fit into the packaging for dispatch.
+The lead time is typically around six weeks from customer agreement to the pricing (including unit price, tooling price, and mould price) until the order is received.